About

 Professional Experience

-Since September 2014, Dr. Chatterjee has been instrumental in shaping the field of geriatric medicine at AIIMS.
+From September 2014 to May 2025, Dr. Chatterjee has been instrumental in shaping the field of geriatric medicine at AIIMS.
 His roles have included Assistant Professor and Associate Professor, and he currently acts as a consultant for the WHO Regional Office for South-East Asia.
 His responsibilities encompass training healthcare professionals, teaching postgraduate students, and conducting groundbreaking research focused on aging.

 Research Contributions